ceydaduzgec/fastapi-scraper/project_description.md

 **We’ve deliberately left the specific implementation details out - we want to give you space to be creative with your approach to the problem, and impress us with your skills and experience.**

-Lastly, even if you think your solution is not 100% complete.
-Please send us your work.
-If you are stuck or didn't understand the requirements, feel free to contact us on **hakan@themindsite.com**

-Good Luck!